VR Ticket Vending Machine

 We wanted to find a true win-win situation: customers should have an easier way to book what they want and sales should increase.
 To achieve this, we conducted extensive sales data analysis.
 We needed to figure out the best destination stations to be shown on the front page, the best products to include and the most relevant extra services to recommend.

-We studied the previous generation of machines was to avoid repeating their mistakes.
+We studied the previous generation of machines and the aim was to avoid repeating their mistakes.
 This was possible by using contextual inquiry and interviews, usability testing and usability inspection as methods.
 Human sales agents were interviewed and observed to understand how passengers actually communicated about their ticket needs and what was the natural flow of buying a ticket.